-This objective is the first and most significant initiative for approaching social aspect in a right based manner in combatting climate change in Türkiye.
-The environment, which is another aspect of the right to MoEUCC was decided as the institution responsible for monitoring and implementation of the efforts associated with this objective.
+This objective is the first and most significant initiative for approaching social aspect in a right based manner MoEUCC was decided as the institution responsible for monitoring and implementation of the efforts associated with this objective.

-Undertaking of each activity in the Human Rights Action Plan within the stipulated period is under the rights has become widespread and is recognized and organizations for making cooperation under undertaking a total of 393 activities were identified cooperation of all related Ministries, institutions and organizations under the coordination of the responsible entities.
+Undertaking of each activity in the Human Rights

+has worked on this area since the beginning of the responsibility of the ministries and public authorities and organizations for making cooperation under undertaking a total of 393 activities were identified cooperation of all related Ministries, institutions and organizations under the coordination of the responsible entities.